afroisalreadyinu/practical-ansible-intro/readme.md

 whereas the default value in `ansible.cfg` is, as the name implies, only a default.

+**Aside on specifying booleans**: You can specify boolean values for tasks and plays using pretty much any truey or falsy value, all of these work: `yes, no, True, true, TRUE, false`.
+In this tutorial `yes` and `no` are preferred, because that's what I see in other playbooks most frequently.

 ## Roles

 Now that we have the basics covered, let's actually start provisioning